superfaceai/demo-cloudflare-shopify/README.md

 # Cloudflare + Shopify demo

-Pre-production demo of the next-generation [Superface OneSDK](https://github.com/superfaceai/one-sdk) showcasing the use at the edge with Cloudflare workers and Shopify.
+Pre-production demo of the next-generation [Superface OneSDK](https://github.com/superfaceai/one-sdk) showcasing the use at the edge with Cloudflare workers, Shopify, and Resend.

-Currently, there are four workers each with their own Superface profile:
+Currently, there are five workers each with their own Superface profile:

 1. [Retrieve customer](https://superface.ai/customer-management/get-customer)
 1. [Create customer](https://superface.ai/customer-management/create-customer)
 1. [Update product](https://superface.ai/product-management/product-update)
 1. [Subscribe a webhook](https://superface.ai/webhook-management/subscribe-webhook)
+1. Send an email (not yet published to superface.ai)

 ## Description